GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Courses_of_Stars/HotFix_From_Eden.md

 # HotFix From Eden?

 In The Matrix 1999 film, Agent Smith famously says that humanity itself is a virus, one that does not seek equilibrium with nature and Earth.
-Was this a deliberately crafted HotFix from Jesus after he made it to far-away Eden ;) ?
+Was this a [deliberately crafted HotFix](https://en.wikipedia.org/wiki/Hotfix) from Jesus after he made it to far-away Eden ;) ?

+Well, more of a hardware fix than a software / firmware patch.
+RNA is more like microcode, it isn't changing the DNA if I understand?
+A DNA change would be physical change to the chip, where microcode would be more of a software / RNA change?

 &nbsp;